Select therapeutic use:

-CLL: Give by IV infusion over 30 minutes.
+CLL: Give by IV infusion over 30mins.
 100mg/m2 on Days 1 and 2 of a 28-day cycle, up to 6 cycles.
 Hematologic toxicity (≥Grade 3): reduce dose to 50mg/m2 on Days 1 and 2 of each cycle; if toxicity recurs, reduce dose to 25mg/m2 on Days 1 and 2.
 Non-hematologic toxicity (clinically significant ≥Grade 3): reduce dose to 50mg/m2 on Days 1 and 2 of each cycle.
 Subsequent cycles: may consider dose re-escalation.
-NHL: Give by IV infusion over 60 minutes.
+NHL: Give by IV infusion over 60mins.
 120mg/m2 on Days 1 and 2 of a 21-day cycle, up to 8 cycles.
 Hematologic toxicity (Grade 4) or non-hematologic toxicity (≥Grade 3): reduce dose to 90mg/m2 on Days 1 and 2 of each cycle; if toxicity recurs, reduce dose to 60mg/m2 on Days 1 and 2.
 Delay treatment for Grade 4 hematologic toxicity or clinically significant ≥Grade 2 non-hematologic toxicity.
-Severe renal impairment (CrCl <40mL/min) or moderate to severe hepatic impairment: not recommended.

-May be potentiated CYP1A2 inhibitors (eg, fluvoxamine, ciprofloxacin) or antagonized by CYP1A2 inhibitors, inducers; consider alternatives.
+May be potentiated CYP1A2 inhibitors (eg, fluvoxamine, ciprofloxacin) or antagonized by CYP1A2 inducers (eg, omeprazole, smoking); if needed, consider alternatives.

-Lymphopenia, anemia, leukopenia, thrombocytopenia, neutropenia, pyrexia, nausea, vomiting, diarrhea, asthenia, fatigue, malaise, dry mouth, somnolence, cough, constipation, headache, mucosal inflammation, stomatitis, increased bilirubin, increased AST or ALT; infection, infusion reactions (discontinue if severe), tumor lysis syndrome, skin reactions (if severe or progressive, withhold dose or discontinue), other malignancies (eg, myelodysplastic syndrome, acute myeloid leukemia, bronchial carcinoma).
+Lymphopenia, anemia, leukopenia, thrombocytopenia, neutropenia, pyrexia, nausea, vomiting, fatigue, diarrhea, constipation, anorexia, cough, headache, weight loss, dyspnea, stomatitis, increased bilirubin, increased AST/ALT; infection, infusion reactions (discontinue if severe), tumor lysis syndrome, skin reactions (if severe or progressive, withhold dose or discontinue), other malignancies (eg, myelodysplastic syndrome, acute myeloid leukemia, bronchial carcinoma).

 Hepatic (CYP1A2).
 94-96% protein bound.